 3. Learn a language

-More languages equal more opportunities, it’s as simple as that.
+More languages equal more opportunities.
 Just think about how much more international our world has become and how important it is to be able to communicate with people from all over the world.
-Language skills are important for your future career, but it isn’t just a matter of mastering words and grammar, it’s just as important to expand your horizons through language and get to know new cultures and people.
-Besides – learning a language is fun, especially if you go abroad to study it.
+Language skills are important for your future career, but it isn’t just a matter of mastering words and grammar, it’s just as importan to expand your horizons through language and get to know new worlds and cultures.
+Besides – learning a language is fun, especially if you go to a foreign country to study it.

 Another great way to expand your horizons and gain a deeper appreciation of a country and its people is to sign up for a volunteering project in another country.
 Leaving friends and family behind will probably be one of the hardest things you will do, but it will probably turn out to be the most rewarding experience you’ve ever had.
 You’ll get to know a new world, a new way of life, perhaps, and do some good in the process.
 You’ll also grow up and mature in ways you didn’t think was possible until now.
 Volunteering projects can include anything from working on a vegetable farm in Argentina teaching people about organic farming, to working alongside the president of a Mexican NGO gaining experience in sustainability.

 5. Do something you’ve never done before

 “If you want the things you’ve never had, then you have to do the things you’ve never done.”
 This might be the perfect time to crawl out of your comfort zone and realize some of your biggest dreams.
 It takes a lot of courage to think outside the box and go about life in a completely new way, but it’s what needs to be done in order to develop and become the person you’ve always wanted to become.
 Always dreamt of a trip around the world or an InterRail trip around Europe?
 Spend this year working and saving up and then just hit the road.